catpea/catpea-project/database/furkies-purrkies/poem-1605/index.md

 Once the wooden installation took shape, in her fire ring, she bent over the final time…

-And fired the most powerful shot I have ever heard, right out of her butt.
+And fired the most powerful series of shots I have ever heard, right out of her butt.

 It was a sound to behold, that echoed around the camp,